audio-captioning/dcase-2020-baseline/README.md

 ### Evaluate predictions

+**Note bold:** To use the caption evaluate tools you need to have Java installed and enabled.

 To evaluate the predictions, you have first to have a optimized (i.e. trained) model (i.e. a DNN).
 You can obtain this DNN directly from training process (i.e. you do first training and then evaluation) or you can use some pre-trained weights.